 AND DID WE MENTION THE AMAZING FOOD?

-Jason has a culinary background, so every meal was a surprise and a complete joy to experience.
-We had the best nasi lemak we’ve tasted in our travels in Malaysia:
+Jason, one of the owners of The Last Frontier has a culinary background, so every meal was a surprise and a complete joy to experience.
+We had the best nasi lemak we’ve tasted in all our travels in Malaysia:

 We were really impressed with the high quality of the food, particularly when you take into account that they have to carry everything up 538 steps, in the heart of the rainforest, which is a 2 hours drive away from the nearest town.

-We loved our time at the Kinabatangan River with The Last Frontier team and definitely recommend a visit to anyone travelling in Sabah.
+We loved our time at the Kinabatangan River with the super gay friendly team of The Last Frontier and highly recommend it to all gay travellers travelling to Sabah.

-For more about The Last Frontier and the surrounding rainforest and wildlife, watch their alluring video, which just draws you in more and more and more…
+For more about The Last Frontier and the surrounding rainforest and wildlife, check out their awesome video.

 For more inspiration: